 Using traditional folk songs to tackle fear of vaccines among tribal communities in Rajasthan

-Frontline health workers are playing a crucial role in fighting misinformation and rejection of vaccines in Garasia tribal communities
+Frontline workers like Navli are playing a crucial role in fighting deeply embedded misinformation and rejection of vaccines among Garasia tribal communities

 As the world observes World Immunization Week from 24-30 April, it is thanksgiving, a time for health workers and frontline workers like Navli.
 They play a crucial role in fighting deeply embedded misinformation and rejection of vaccines among remote, tribal communities.
 Body piercing (except tattoos) has been traditionally taboo in this community.